IAmJSD/website/src/pages/blog/rosie-duffield.md

 description: "Roses are red, violets are blue, Rosie Duffield has a private email server, what about you"
 ---

 **EDIT:** The new site on rosieduffield.co.uk is now up!
-All emails sent to that domain will be published there.
+All emails sent to that domain that are public interest will be published there.
 The ending was updated to include this.

 **EDIT 2:** The use of "government business" and national archives line was not accurate.
 This has been modified, but does not overall change the takeaway of the post.